By the end of this section, you will be able to do the following:

 The size of the genome in one of the most well-studied prokaryotes, E.coli, is 4.6 million base pairs (approximately 1.1 mm, if cut and stretched out).
 So how does this fit inside a small bacterial cell?
 The DNA is twisted by what is known as supercoiling.
 Supercoiling suggests that DNA is either “under-wound” (less than one turn of the helix per 10 base pairs) or “over-wound” (more than 1 turn per 10 base pairs) from its normal relaxed state.
 Some proteins are known to be involved in the supercoiling; other proteins and enzymes such as DNA gyrase help in maintaining the supercoiled structure.

 Eukaryotes, whose chromosomes each consist of a linear DNA molecule, employ a different type of packing strategy to fit their DNA inside the nucleus (Figure 14.11).
 At the most basic level, DNA is wrapped around proteins known as histones to form structures called nucleosomes.
 The histones are evolutionarily conserved proteins that are rich in basic amino acids and form an octamer composed of two molecules of each of four different histones.
+Their composition and properties are important to understanding gene expression, and were partially uncovered based on research by Marie M. Daly and Alfred E. Mirsky in the early 1950s.
 The DNA (remember, it is negatively charged because of the phosphate groups) is wrapped tightly around the histone core.
 This nucleosome is linked to the next one with the help of a linker DNA.
 This is also known as the “beads on a string” structure.
 With the help of a fifth histone, a string of nucleosomes is further compacted into a 30-nm fiber, which is the diameter of the structure.
 Metaphase chromosomes are even further condensed by association with scaffolding proteins.
 At the metaphase stage, the chromosomes are at their most compact, approximately 700 nm in width.

 In interphase, eukaryotic chromosomes have two distinct regions that can be distinguished by staining.
 The tightly packaged region is known as heterochromatin, and the less dense region is known as euchromatin.
 Heterochromatin usually contains genes that are not expressed, and is found in the regions of the centromere and telomeres.
 The euchromatin usually contains genes that are transcribed, with DNA packaged around nucleosomes but not further compacted.